proccaserra/eTRIKS-SSP/eSSP-Part4.md

 ### 4.4.4 Brokering Requests for New Terms
 When a term or set of terms are not present in the terminology resources identified, WP3 will act as a broker to ensure the request is submitted to the appropriate resource.
-To facilitate this, WPs recommends user to submitting a term request using the following templates: single term request: logon to git.etriks.org with your eTRIKS LDAP credentials and register an issue at https://git.etriks.org/dashboard/issues tagging it with ‘Terminology’ label with the following fields supplied:
+To facilitate this, WPs recommends user to submitting a term request using the following templates:
+  - single term request:
+logon to git.etriks.org with your eTRIKS LDAP credentials and register an issue at https://git.etriks.org/dashboard/issues tagging it with ‘Terminology’ label with the following fields supplied:
-Term Name:
+    - Term Name:
-Term synonyms:
+    - Term synonyms:
-Term textual definition:
+    - Term textual definition:
-Term bibliographic evidence:
+    - Term bibliographic evidence:
-Term submitter identification (name, institution,email):
+    - Term submitter identification (name, institution,email):
-Resource targeted for term request:
+    - Resource targeted for term request:

+![alt text][image 1]

 The eTRIKS Standards team will be notified of the request upon submission.